ClemannD/card-gen/README.md

 **That's it!** The app is now running.
 Press `Ctrl+C` in the terminal to stop.

+**Troubleshooting:** If the window closes too quickly or you encounter errors, check the `run-log.txt` file in the project directory for detailed logs.

 **For production builds on Windows:** Double-click `build-windows.bat` to build and run in production mode.

 ### Manual Installation (All Platforms)